 MISTAKE #1: Saying One Thing and Doing Another

 When you don’t follow through with what you’ve said, this creates mistrust.
-Alignment of words and actions creates ease, efficiency, and synergy, which promotes team creativity.
+The alignment of words and actions creates ease, efficiency, and synergy, which promotes team creativity.

 MISTAKE #2: Providing Ineffective or Hurtful Feedback